-4.17 Professional Development Co-Chairs
+4.25 Case Competition Co-Chairs

-- (a) The Professional Development Co-Chairs shall be responsible for coordinating and executing the CSA Corporate Golf Tournament, Etiquette Evening, and Howard Morry Leadership Conference. - (b) The Professional Development Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPP.
+- (a) The Case Competition Co-Chairs are responsible for the planning and execution of a minimum of four internal case competitions. - (b) The Case Competition Co-Chairs are also responsible for coordinating with Asper Case Experience and faculty members to host case competition workshops. - (c) The Case Competition Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPA.